mercure-imaging/mercure/docs/advanced.rst

 Additional settings
 -------------------

+Advanced settings can be reviewed and adjusted on the Configuration page of the webgui.
+To change the settings, click the "Edit Settings" button at the bottom of the page.
+Once saved, the different service modules will automatically load the updated configuration.

+.. important:: Make sure to preserve correct JSON formatting of the settings.
+The webgui will automatically check the syntax before saving the file.

-Advanced settings can be adjusted in the file hermes.json.
-These changes need to be done using a Linux text editor, e.g. nano.
+Alternatively to using the webgui, the changes can also be made by directly editing the file hermes.json with a Linux text editor, e.g. nano.

-.. important:: It is required to shutdown all Hermes services (via the webgui or systemctl command) before this file should be edited.
-Make sure to preserve correct formatting of the .json file.
+.. important:: When editing the configuration file directly, it is required to shutdown all Hermes services prior to making any changes (via the webgui or systemctl command).

 The following settings can be customized (default values can be found in default_hermes.json):